Wall Street rally fades as corporate profit reports ramp up

-Stock indexes on Wall Street shed early gains and turned lower in afternoon trading Monday, a choppy start to a week full of updates on the two things that set stock prices: how much profit companies are making and where interest rates are heading.
+Stocks closed lower on Wall Street Monday after an early rally evaporated by midafternoon, marking a choppy start to a week full of updates on the two things that set stock prices: how much profit companies are making and where interest rates are heading.

-The S&P 500 was down 0.3% after having been up 1% in the early going, The index broke a five-day losing streak at the end of last week.
+The S&P 500 fell 0.8% after having been up 1% in the early going, The index broke a five-day losing streak at the end of last week.
 Gains in energy producers, big retailers and other companies that rely on consumer spending were outweighed by a pullback in health care and technology stocks.
-Goldman Sachs rallied after reporting better profit for the spring than expected.
+Goldman Sachs rose after reporting better profit for the spring than expected.

+“The Fed wants inflation data to come down and it’s not going to retract its claws until that happens,” Young said.
+“Pretty quickly the narrative is going to shift to, 'will the Fed go too far?'”

-But some on Wall Street are seeing signs for at least temporary optimism.
-Oil prices have come off their highs, though they rose more than 4% Monday.
+Still, some on Wall Street are seeing signs for at least temporary optimism.
+Oil prices have come off their highs, though U.S. crude rose 5.1% Monday.
 A key report released last week also indicated expectations are easing for inflation among households.
 That could prevent a more vicious cycle from taking root and ease the pressure on the Federal Reserve.

 Expectations have come down for how aggressively the Federal Reserve will raise interest rates at its meeting next week.
 Traders are now betting on a roughly one-in-three chance for a monster hike of a full percentage point, with the majority favoring a 0.75 percentage point increase.
 As recently as Thursday, the heavy bet was on a hike of a full point.